Those searching for remnants of the Silk Road today often look for a crumbling caravanserai or walk an ancient mountain path.

 Shah Abbas I of the Safavid dynasty (1501-1736) made the city his capital in 1598 and transformed it within a few decades with buildings and gardens on a grand scale.

-Workshops for artists, including luxury carpets, provided fabulous furnishings for the palaces and mosques and launched a golden age of Iranian culture.
+Workshops for artists provided fabulous furnishings and luxury carpets for the palaces and mosques and launched a golden age of Iranian culture.
 Painters, carvers and calligraphers created some of the greatest works of art of Islamic history.

 The Masjed-e Shah (Royal Mosque), known as the Imam Mosque since the Islamic Revolution, stands on the south side of the square and was finished in 1629.